SamehAboulDahab/samehabouldahab.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "I'll convert your marketing data into user-friendly dashboards that monitor your data so you conclude results instantly"
+subtitle: "I'll convert your data into user-friendly dashboards that monitor your data so you conclude results instantly"
 share-title: "Sameh AboulDahab | About me"
-share-description: ""
+share-description: "I'll convert your data into user-friendly dashboards that monitor your data so you conclude results instantly"
 ---

-# Hi!
+### Hi!

 My name is Sameh AboulDahab (سامح أبوالدهب) and I'm a Marketing Analyst and Data Visualization Specialist.
 I'm from Egypt, living in Giza and currently working as a freelancer.